SeafoodStudios/Whitedot/README.md

 - whitedot info

 This command gives information about the commands.
 You can also run the command 'whitedot' to do the same thing.

+## Thanks
+Whitedot is an experimental cryptocurrency, and you should never put too much expectation into it, because it is very fragile and unstable.
+It is more of a concept, although it is recommend that you contribute by hosting a listening node, because the more nodes there are, the less likely anybody is able to take over.
+Thanks again!